Washington DOL Exam Prep

 What is the passing score on the Washington real estate exam?

-You need 70% on each section independently — 70% on the 100-question national section AND 70% on the 30-question Washington section.
+You need a scaled score of 70 on each section independently — 70 on the 100-question national section AND 70 on the 30-question Washington section.
 Failing either section means you fail the exam.

 How much does the Washington real estate exam cost?
 What about retakes?